AndyL86/Portfolio1/README.md

 * Give the user an opportunity to contact the business to make an enquiry

 ### **Color Scheme**
-I chose a color scheme that was in keeping with the Flukey Feathers color scheme (#990000) whilst also being  easy to read for the user, through the use of back ground images and the navigation / footer color schemes, opting for a smokey white background (#f5f5f5) and dark grey text (#2d302e) in areas where these weren't used.
+I chose a neutral colour scheme grey colour scheme to deliver a sense of prestige in keeping with the company branding (#6D6A75) and making viewing easy for the user, opting for an off-white/grey background on the product and contact pages (#e2e3e4) and light grey text for h2 headers (#6D6A75) and a standard white for the section paragraphs (#fff).
 I used (https://userway.org/) to check the contrasting colors worked well.
  * Main background
  ![Main Background color scheme](docs/read-me/contrast-check-main-bg.png)
  * Navigation and Footer